CIT82/angelb-pri/lectures/template/README.md

 2. **Navbar & Hero Section (`navbar`, `carousel`)**:
     - The navbar is responsive and uses Bootstrap classes.
 It contains links to the homepage, about page, services, blog, and other pages.
-    - Inside the hero section, a carousel is created using Bootstrap’s carousel component, with indicators and controls for switching between slides.
+    - Inside the hero section, a carousel is created using Bootstrap’s carousel component, with controls for switching between slides.
     - The carousel slides contain images and text, which include animated text and buttons using the `fadeInLeft` and `fadeInRight` animations.

 3. **Feature Section (`container-fluid.feature`)**: